AMLab-Amsterdam/lie_learn/README.md

 pip install lie_learn
 ```

-Although cython is not a necesary dependency, if you have cython installed, cython will write new versions of the `*.c
+Although cython is not a necessary dependency, if you have cython installed, cython will write new versions of the `*.c
 ` files before compiling them into `*.so` during installation.
+To use lie_learn, you will need a c compiler which is
+ available to python setuptools.

 # Feedback